 This is the type of framing that you find in many homes and consists of 2x4s, 2x6s, 2x8s, or larger size wood pieces.

-Heavy wood timbers are joined together to create the frame structure of all or part of the home.
+Joining heavy wood timbers creates a timber frame structure of all or part of the home.
 This structure is left visible as an architectural element.

 Turnkey cost refers to the total cost to build your log home or timber home, not including land or site improvements.
 The term turnkey originated with the idea of the homeowner “turning the key” in the front door and walking into their completed home.
 Turnkey can also refer to building; if a builder provides turnkey construction, they construct the entire home.